vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 Figure 9.15 sums up the story.[^45] The first panel shows the pre-industrial equilibrium condition, in which 77% of the infrared radiation from the ground was intercepted by the greenhouse gases, while 23% (90 $W/m^2$)

-[^45]: Note that in each panel, adding the two top arrows or subtracting the two bot- tom ones both yield the same number- matching the dashed arrow on the right. directly escaped.
+[^45]: Note that in each panel, adding the two top arrows or subtracting the two bottom ones both yield the same numbermatching the dashed arrow on the right. directly escaped.
 The 77% absorbed (300 $W/m^2$) is re-radiated equally up and down (150 $W/m^2$ each).
 The net outgoing radiation matches the 240 $W/m^2$ solar input exactly, signaling equilibrium.
 47
 Pretend that we suddenly increased the CO2 concentration to 420 ppm in one instant, which takes us to the second panel of Figure 9.15.
 The ground has not had time to change temperature yet, but the added GHG absorbs more of the outgoing radiation (78%).
 Now the numbers are not balanced.
 Only 238 $W/m^2$ radiates away, leaving a 2 $W/m^2$ net influx of energy.
 This is what we have been calling the radiative forcing.